skrysmanski/devlog/content/articles/networking/ipv6-address-primer.md

 | Link-local | 64             | Only valid on the link (i.e. up to the next router)
 | Global     | 64 ([[rfc:4291#section-2.5.4|source]]) | Valid globally

 One important note on the **global** scope: In IPv4 you usually had one public IPv4 address (provided by your ISP) and the IP addresses of each device on a local network were "hidden" behind a NAT.
 To make a device reachable from the internet, you had to create a port forwarding.
-With IPv6, if a device has an address with scope //global//, this device is reachable from the internet under this address (unless the router has a firewall to prevent this - which it should have).
+With IPv6, if a device has an address with scope *global*, this device is reachable from the internet under this address (unless the router has a firewall to prevent this - which it should have).

 == Automatic Address Configuration ==
 With IPv4 you need a DHCP server to automatically assign IP addresses to devices (unless they have been configured with static IP addresses, of course).